KingCollege/Not_Sure/README.md

 An in-development web app that is inspired by https://www.desmos.com/calculator.
 The application will serve as a visualisation for graph based algorithms such as Dijkstra's Algorithm, Edmonds–Karp algorithm etc...

+It is not yet hosted, to run use standard cli commands for react apps.